 Pick a travel persona, from Baby Boomers all the way down to Generation Z: they just want to relax!
 Modular travellers are particularly attracted to in-depth, slow-paced niche tourism products they can simply stitch together.
 They represent a growing market of well-travelled 30 to 49 year-olds in search of new perspectives in familiar destinations.
 They’re too busy for detailed research or trip planning, so presenting them with a selection of curated experiences they can just pick and choose from, is an absolute luxury.
 A couple of well-crafted experiences to combine into one multimodal trip makes it easier for them.

 The fact that everything is/will be taken care of is another luxury: transport; meals; activities; access to WIFI and facilities that add value, comfort and convenience; and of course, expert guidance.
 According to TrekkSoft, these travellers desire a luxurious return to destinations they previously experienced on lower budgets or in less depth.
 That means they’re willing to spend a bit more for a touch of class.

-Mobile safaris do it deeper
+Mobile Safaris do it Deeper

 For some it’s a treat simply to enjoy game viewing in different locations at a leisurely pace, observing habitats changing with the landscape.
 A lodge full of guests won’t offer that kind of intimacy.
 More time than usual at watering holes, and better viewing at hard-to-access spots – that’s unique.